Could I Have ADHD? Or Am I Just Lazy?

 Maybe I’m just lazy.

-But for many people, it doesn’t feel like laziness at all.
+But for a lot of people, it doesn’t feel like laziness at all.

 It feels like trying.